jkunimune/Calculator/README.md

   - unit conversions
   - and much more!

-## Premise
+## premise
-You may ask yourself, why make such a big fuss over a calculator app?
-Plenty of those already exist!
-What makes yours different?
-Well, hypothetical sir, the answer is, mine is not garbage.
+you may ask yourself, why make such a big fuss over a calculator app? plenty of those already exist! what makes yours different? well, hypothetical sir, the answer is, mine is not garbage.

-Perhaps I could have phrased that more lightly, but the point stands.
-All calculator apps on computers and phones are emulations of old calculators that had a total of twenty buttons and a single slot of memory.
-The best calculator apps by far are emulations of TI-84s, with their slow processors and pixelated displays.
-If you want to really plot and analyze equations, you need to go to something more heavy-duty, like MatLab or Wolfram Alpha.
-But those are expensive applications that take up loads of disk space.
-This app seeks to fix all of these horrible calculators by combining the best featuers of all of these. _Math-Assist_ is as intuitive as a calculator, easy to use as a TI-84, and powerful as MatLab.
-What's more, _Math-Assist_ is FREE!
-Who doesn't like freedom?
-Kim Jung Un, that's who.
-Don't be a Korean dictator.
-Use _Math-Assist_.
+perhaps i could have phrased that more lightly, but the point stands. all calculator apps on computers and phones are emulations of old calculators that had a total of twenty buttons and a single slot of memory. the best calculator apps by far are emulations of ti-84s, with their slow processors and pixelated displays. if you want to really plot and analyze equations, you need to go to something more heavy-duty, like matlab or wolfram alpha. but those are expensive applications that take up loads of disk space. this app seeks to fix all of these horrible calculators by combining the best featuers of all of these. _math-assist_ is as intuitive as a calculator, easy to use as a ti-84, and powerful as matlab. what's more, _math-assist_ is free! who doesn't like freedom? kim jung un, that's who. don't be a korean dictator. use _math-assist_.